conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

   recognise the changes

 - This approach operates at the source level and does not generate package binaries.
-For deployment in production environments, the use of a package server such as Artifactory is crucial.
+For deployment for development and production environments, the use of a remote package server such as Artifactory is crucial.
 It's important to note that this feature is not a replacement for Conan's remote package servers, which play a vital role in hosting packages for regular use.

 - Also, note that a server remote can retain a history of changes storing multiple recipe revisions.
 In contrast, a `local-recipes-index` remote can only represent a single